 - 18. The adoption of the definition and the criteria creates opportunities for Contracting Parties to the Barcelona Convention to begin to recognize and report on OECMs, which, as mentioned, will likely be necessary if the region is to meet the ambitious Post-2020 Global Biodiversity Framework.
 Further, the process of identifying OECMs also provides opportunities to bring together the Fisheries and Conservation sectors, both at national and regional levels, with the possibility of fishery-related OECMs helping to achieve both General Fisheries Commission for the Mediterranean (GFCM) and Barcelona Convention objectives.
 Although no marine OECMs are currently reported for the region, terrestrial OECMs have been recognized and reported in countries within and outside the Mediterranean region.
 This presents an opportunity for Contracting Parties to learn from the experience gained by these countries in applying the CBD criteria.
-The following provides a non-exhaustive list of the types of areas that could be potential OECMs in the Mediterranean: - Fisheries Restricted Areas (FRAs)21, in particular those that host critical species, and those that are permanently restricted so as to enhance the long-term conservation outcomes - Marine or coastal military closure areas, as some are often no go-areas and can have good conservation outcomes22 - Archaeological and cultural heritage23 (sunken ships, archaeological shipwrecks, underwater ancient remains, cities, etc.) - Areas with oil and gas restrictions - Areas managed for navigation purposes such as IMO Particularly Sensitive Sea Areas.
+The following provides a non-exhaustive list of the types of areas that could be potential OECMs in the Mediterranean: - Fisheries Restricted Areas (FRAs)23, in particular those that host critical species, and those that overlap with Ecologically or Biologically Significant marine Areas (EBSAs), or Key Biodiversity Areas (KBAs) and, are permanently restricted so as to enhance the long-term conservation outcomes - Marine or coastal military closure areas, as some are often no go-areas and can have good conservation outcomes24 - Archaeological and cultural heritage25 (sunken ships, archaeological shipwrecks, underwater ancient remains, cities, etc.) - Areas with oil and gas restrictions - Areas managed for navigation purposes such as IMO Particularly Sensitive Sea Areas.